POISON BAIT – RECOGNIZE AND PROTECT

 Poisons and pesticides of agriculture

 Common poisonings are from contact poisons used in agriculture.
 After the use of pesticides, the dog may come into contact with the sprayed plants when running free and then ingest the poison by licking its muzzle or fur.
 Unfortunately, the use of pesticides does not have to be labeled at the edge of the field.
-So it is impossible to see if the farmer sprayed in the morning and the poison still hangs on the plants.
+So it is impossible to tell whether the farmer sprayed in the morning and the poison is still on the plants.

 // Measures for poison baits